matthew-brett/pydagogue/curious_git.rst

     Author: I. M. Awesome
     Notes: Changes to introduction

-After we have done the commit this way, by coping the staging area to the commit ``files`` directory, the staging area is identical to the contents of the commit.
+After we have done the commit this way, by copying the staging area to the commit ``files`` directory, the staging area is identical to the contents of the commit.
 Now you are ready for the next commit, that adds the changes to the analysis script.